 Golden Cocker Spaniels Are My Favourite!

-Don't you love golden Cocker Spaniels?
-There's something special about golden Cockers.
-I'm not sure what it is, but they are definitely the 'blondes' of the doggie world and are loved by many.
+There's something very special about them.
+I don't know what it is, but they're definitely the 'blondes' of the doggie world and are loved by many.

-When it comes to goldens, I may be biased, but I adore other Cocker colours too.
+When it comes to goldens, I may be slightly biased, but I adore other Cocker colours too.
 Read on and discover lots of lovely pictures of cute golden cockers.
 I hope you enjoy!

 Golden Cocker Spaniel Puppies: What's Not To Like?

 Just look at these golden Cocker puppies; aren't they adorable?
+Who could resist?

 It's a difficult choice, though!